7 Ways You’re Completely Wasting Money on Your Car

 Yes coolants, often called anti-freeze, do need to be changed.
 But flushes can damage your car.
 To understand this, consider that flushes are often sold as a way to rid your engine fluids of dirt and other contaminants.
 The problem is that flushes can also damage the car, causing seals to leak.
 Cars don’t need flushes unless you have driven through high water or in other extraordinary situations.
 Again, checking your owners’ manual comes in handy because a 1978 pick-up truck, for instance, may need a flush, depending on many factors.

 Choosing synthetic oil

 Synthetic oils have advantages that are needed and used to optimize the function of some modern engines.
 But synthetic oils don’t benefit all engines, especially those of older vehicles.
 Ensure you are using the correct viscosity and grade for your particular vehicle.
-These are the 34 car-buying secrets dealers won’t tell you.
+For more money-saving tips on your car, find out the 34 car-buying secrets dealers won’t tell you.

 Ignoring brake fluids

 Newer cars have caps on the master cylinders that keep out dirt and grime but don’t seal the system.
 After two years, brake fluid has absorbed as much water as it can possibly hold and still properly function.
 “The moisture will go to work attacking all components,” says Perricone.
 “That same water trapped in the system will attack anti-lock brakes and other expensive components.”
 The bottom line: Change your brake fluid every two to three years.